Article Updated On

 As in stage 1, the survival rates will vary as follows:-

-Stage 4 is the latest stage of mesothelioma, and as such, the outlook isn’t very good for patients.
+Stage 4 is the latest stage of mesothelioma, and as such, the prognosis isn’t very good for patients.

 Symptoms tend to be worse with patients developing a fever, experiencing night sweats and having difficulty swallowing.